 A StorNext volume (file system), which is accessible to all nodes in the NAS cluster, contains configuration information about the NAS cluster.
-When you create a NAS cluster, StorNext Connect chooses the first StorNext file system it finds that has Global File Locking turned on.
+When you create a NAS cluster using the Manage NAS app, StorNext Connect chooses the first StorNext file system it finds that has Global File Locking turned on.
 You must manually enable file locking on at least one (non-HA shared) StorNext file system.
 For additional information, see the File Systems section in the StorNext Documentation Center.

 To enable file locking on a StorNext file system: